|Alma Mater:||Rice '93/UT-Southwestern Medical Center '98|

-Poddar, 39, is an assistant professor at the University of Colorado Health Sciences Center, and is on staff at the CU Sports Medicine Clinic as well as the University Medicine-Westminster.
-He is also the associate director of the Primary Care Sports Medicine Fellowship at the UCHSC.
+Poddar, 43, is an assistant professor at the University of Colorado-Denver, and is on staff at the CU Sports Medicine Clinic as well as the University Medicine-Westminster.
+He also serves as the Director of the Primary Care Sports Medicine (PCSM) Program.

 He graduated from Rice University in 1993 with a degree in biochemistry, and then completed medical school at the University of Texas-Southwestern Medical Center in Dallas in 1997.
 At Rice, he was a member of the soccer team.